-You can open these views using Preferences Sync: Show Synced Data command from the Command Palette.
-The Local Sync activity view is hidden by default and you can enable it using Views submenu under Preferences Sync view overflow actions.
+You can open these views using Settings Sync: Show Synced Data command from the Command Palette.
+The Local Sync activity view is hidden by default and you can enable it using Views submenu under Settings Sync view overflow actions.

-You can open this view using Preferences Sync: Show Synced Data command from the Command Palette.
+You can open this view using Settings Sync: Show Synced Data command from the Command Palette.

-Settings Sync activity can be monitored in the Log (Preferences Sync) output view.
-If you experience a problem with Settings Sync, please include this log when creating the issue.
+Settings Sync activity can be monitored in the Log (Settings Sync) output view.
+If you experience a problem with Settings Sync, include this log when creating the issue.
 If your problem is related to authentication, also include the log from the Account output view.